Golgoin/Bitpanda_Asset_Settings/README.md

 # Bitpanda Asset Settings

-A web application to display the asset settings of all assets available on the Bitpanda Broker (www.bitpanda.com).
+A web application to display the asset settings of all assets available on the Bitpanda Broker (www.bitpanda.com) and the recent changes by status.bitpanda.com

 ## Features

 - Get the settings of all assets available on Bitpanda Broker
+- Get recent changes published by status.bitpanda.com
 - Searchbox
 - Filters
 - Light/Dark theme toggle